operator-framework/operator-sdk/README.md

    bar
    ```

-Now we have successfully to customize the event handling logic to deploy Memcached service for us.
+Now we have successfully customized the event handling logic to deploy Memcached service for us.

 Clean up resources: